 Basically that’s it.
 That way you can use your IR Bridge based on a Raspberry Pi Zero WH like a Harmony by using OpenHab but for much less money.

 Product links marked with * are affiliate links.
 That means I get some percent of the money you will spend when you are using this links.
 I’m not trying to influence you.
-In most cases there are also other sellers for the products where I don’t get money for.
+In most cases there are also links for other sellers for the products where I don’t get money for.
 I am not trying to influence you to spend more money than you need.
 If you are using this links, you don’t have to pay anything extra.
 It is the same price as if you enter the shop on your own.
+Please also keep in mind: This website is completely ad free.
+Thank you for your support.